harripd/burstH2MM/docs/source/AccessResult.rst

        [2.05278839e+02, 1.99996914e+07, 1.03279378e+02],
        [7.90898846e+00, 1.16271335e+02, 1.99998758e+07]])

-These are in s\ :sup:`-1`\  and teh organization is [from state, to state].
+These are in s\ :sup:`-1`\  and the organization is [from state, to state].
 Notice that the diagonal is all very large values, this is because the diagonal represents the probability that the system remains in the same state from one time step to the next, as the time steps are in the clock rate of the acquisiation (typically 20 mHz, meaning 50 ns from one time step to the next) this is a very large number.

 Now |H2MM| also contains the *Viterbi* algorithm, which takes the data and optimized model, and finds the most likely state of each photon. burstH2MM continues to perform analysis on this state path to produce a number of usefull parameters to help understand the data.